by Tammy Taylor

 *contains affiliate link

-Living in the hot and humid environment of North Texas, keeping our home cool in the summertime is an expensive endeavor – the AC really really has to work overtime!
-In the heat of summer we often opt for cooler summertime menu options but cooking still needs to be done.
+Living in the hot and humid environment of North Texas, keeping our home cool in the summertime is an expensive endeavor.
+The AC really really has to work overtime!
+In the heat of summer we often opt for cooler summertime menu options.
+But cooking still needs to be done.
 To keep the house more comfortable and to keep our utility bills low I’ve learned a few tricks to cooking without adding unnecessary strain to our AC system or our budget during the summer heat.

 Another idea is to actually cook outside.
 I really love using my slow cooker to slowly cook my main dishes like Slow Cooker Spicy Sticky Chicken to savory perfection.
 Even though a slow cooker doesn’t put out as much heat as an oven, I still don’t want to add unnecessary heat inside when it’s so hot.
-Easy fix: I fill my slow cooker with all the ingredients needed for my recipe and take it out to my back porch, set it on my outside table and plug it in.
+Easy fix: I fill my slow cooker with all the ingredients needed for my recipe and take it out to my back porch.
+I set it on my outside table and plug it in.
 Voila – no extra heat in the house!
 I also use this outside table when using my toaster oven for smaller dishes like individual chicken pot pies and when using my * Baby George Rotisserie for grilled veggies, fish or of course rotisserie chicken.

 Then last year I finally made the leap and purchased a * solar oven so I’ll be able to not only dehydrate things but also actually cook outside using just the energy from the sun.